fredrikp999/fredrikp999.github.io/_posts/2023-02-11-GitOps_with_flux_basics.markdown

 * One file defining the wanted state for your application
 * We specify in what namespace it is to be deployed and with what name
 * We also specify which is the HelmChart to deploy.
 Here we specify an exact version, but it is also possible to specify a semver range  e.g. >=13.2.0 <14.0.0.
+* In the example we also show that we can set values.
+Here we use that to instruct nginx to clone down static html from another git-repo at an interval
 ``` yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1
 kind: HelmRelease